BlythMeister/Fitbit-Overview-Face/README.md

 * Distance
 * Calories
 * Floors
+* Active Zone Minutes
-* Active Minutes
+* Weekly Active Zone Minutes
+* BMI
-* BMI & BMR
+* BMR
-* Progress bars for activity goals
+* Progress bars, arc or rings for activity goals
 * Battery bar along the top
+* Current location weather
+* Always on display with "torch" mode
+* Fully customisable which items are displayed & in what colours

 # Language Support